Post Office Act 1908: Ireland

 The act remained as the main legislation governing the postal services under the Minister for Posts and Telegraphs in Ireland after the establishment of the independent state in 1922.
 The Post Office (Amendment) Bill, 1951 repealed and amended several sections of the original act and was presented by the Minister for Posts and Telegraphs, Erskine Childers in Dáil Éireann.

+Provisions

 Repealed enactments

-The following acts were repealed mostly in whole and some in part: